Assistant Professor of Theology

 B.A., Georgetown University,2002

 Office: Main 438, CSB

-- My current research projects include the imagery and language of virtue in Christian and Hindu devotional traditions (in particular Mechthild of Magdeburg and Andal); Spiritual practices, race and racism; Community and Comparative Theology
+- My current research projects include the imagery and language of virtue in Christian and Hindu devotional traditions (in particular Mechthild of Magdeburg and Andal).

 - “What’s in a Name: Recovering the Radicalness of ‘Dalit.’”
 Righting the Wrong: Perspectives on Dalit Literature.
 Ed.
 Asha Choubey.
 Jaipur: Enclave, 2013.

-- “The End of Human Rights: The Beginning of a Reconsideration.”
-Journal of Clark Theological College 1.2.2011
+- Journal Articles: “The End of Human Rights: The Beginning of a Reconsideration.”
+Journal of Clark Theological College 1.2.201.

 - Book Panel: Comparative Theology in the Millennial Classroom: Hybrid Identities, Negotiated Boundaries.
 College Theology Society (Kansas City, MO).
 June 2016.

 - Talking it Out: Colloquy and Conscience in the Spiritual Exercises and the Bhagavadgita.
 College Theology Society (Latrobe, PA).
 May, 2014.

 - Finding Rest: Comparative Theology and Restless Undergrads.
 College Theology Society (Omaha, NE).
 May 2013.

 - • Chad Bauman, Arun Jones, Brian Pennington, Joseph Prabhakar Dayam and Michelle Voss Roberts.
 Hinduism and Christianity: An Annotated Bibliography.
 Journal of Hindu Christian Studies.
 25 (2012).